serokell/ton-paychan/doc/Payment-channel.md

 The contract is waiting for a confirmation from the other party.
 Transitions:

-* The other party requests the channel to be closed (`MkRequestClose`) and the requested payouts agree with each other exactly, that is, their sum is 0.
+* The other party requests the channel to be closed (`MkRequestClose`) and the requested payouts agree with each other exactly, that is, their sum is 0 -> `MkStateTerminated`.
   In this case the payout is performed according to the requests and the contract is destroyed.
 “According to the requests” means that the first party gets the amount of tokens equal to their initial share plus their request;
   and the second party gets the amount of tokens equal to their initial share minus the first party’s request (or plus their request, which is the same).
-  If one of the requested payout values was negative and its absolute value is more than the corresponding party’s contributed share, the computation proceeds as if the requested payout was equal to this share’s value negated, and the party is fined.
+  If one of the requested payout values was negative and its absolute value was more than the corresponding party’s contributed share, the computation proceeds as if the requested payout was equal to this share’s value negated, and the party is fined.
 * The other party requests the channel to be closed (`MkRequestClose`) and the requested payouts do not agree with each other exactly.
-In this case the final distribution is computed as follows, assuming both IOUs are properly signed:
+  In this case the final distribution is computed as follows:
     * `owes1`, the amount owed by the first party, is computed as the maximum of `(iou - payout)` from their request and `iou` from the second party’s request.
     * `owes2`, the amount owed by the second party is computed symmetrically.
     * The payout proceeds as if the requested balances were `(owes2 - owes1)`
       and `(owes1 - owes2)` respectively.
-  If any of the IOUs is was not provided, it is assumed that it contains zeroes in its `iou` and `uome` fields.
+  If either of the IOUs was not provided, it is assumed that it contains zeroes in its `iou` and `uome` fields.
-  If one of the IOUs is not properly signed, the computation proceeds as if the corresponding party did not provide an IOU at all, and in addition this party is fined.
+  If either of the IOUs is not properly signed, the computation proceeds as if the corresponding party did not provide an IOU at all, and in addition this party is fined.
   If both IOUs are not properly signed, the contract transitions back to `MkStateOpen`.
 * The other party disappears and the original requester forces the channel to close (`MkRequestTimeout`).
-If the amount of time given by `timeout` has passed, the payment is made according to the request and the other party is fined.
+If the amount of time given by `timeout` has passed -> `MkStateTerminated`, where the payment is made according to the request and the other party is fined.
   Otherwise the request is rejected.
-(TODO: charge for incorrect requests.)

-If the contract is destroyed, the locked fines amounts are returned to their respective parties, unless one of the was fined in the process, in which case both locked amounts are transferred to the honest party.
+### Terminating the contract (`MkStateTerminated`)

+When the contract is destroyed, the following happens:

+* If the contract is terminated before transition to `MkStateOpen`, the party that contributes its share gets it back together with their fine deposit.
+* If the contract was closed correctly, the shares are redistributed according to the `payout` values provided by the parties and.
+The fine deposits are refunded if neither party was fined, or, if one of the parties was fined, they get both deposits.
+* Any remaining funds are distributed among the two parties proportional to their shares.

 ## TODO

-* Figure out how to punish parties for incorrect requests
 * Set gas limit to make sure the locked amounts are never spent for gas
-* Send the extra gas-tokens somewhere when closed

 ## Further work